ahmadlabaran/rms/README.md

 - **Super Admin** manages users and system settings

 **Result Approval Workflow:**
-Lecturer enters grades → Exam Officer processes → Faculty Dean approves → DAAA approves → Senate approves → Results published
+Lecturer enters grades → Exam Officer processes → Faculty Dean approves → DAAA approves → Results published

 Note: HODs have administrative functions for department management but are not part of the result approval chain.